narendrachintala/Lambda_API/README.md

 # LAMBDA_API
-List of lambda functions for RCCL API's
+List of lambda functions for API's